 What Are Interest Rates?

-For example, when applying for a mortgage loan to purchase a home, you can get a fixed-rate mortgage with an interest rate that never changes throughout the duration of the loan.
+For example, when applying for a mortgage loan to purchase a home, you can get a fixed-rate mortgage loan with an interest rate that never changes throughout the duration of the loan.
 Or you can get an adjustable-rate mortgage in which the interest rate can change at certain intervals throughout the loan term based on market conditions.

 What Is an Annual Percentage Rate?